marealtors/pyramco/README.md

 A function which takes a Meeting GUID as input, looks to see if a Committee has been added on the meeting record; and if so, fetches all the current members of that committee and creates Meeting Registrations for them on that meeting. *--still needs work to ensure existence of an associated committee on a meeting and to skip repeat registrations*

 ### get_marketing_lists.py
 Fetches all your active Marketing Lists from RAMCO.
-Marketing Lists use some vague attributes; 'Type' returns 'false' for Static lists, and 'true' for Dynamic lists.
+Marketing Lists use some vague attributes; `Type` returns `false` for Static lists, and `true` for Dynamic lists.
 The StatusCode for Lists is 0 for Active and 1 for inactive, and doesn't contain "display" text in the full returned JSON.

 ### get_contacts_from_marketing_list.py
 Given a valid Marketing List GUID, returns GUIDS and email addresses for the Contacts associated with the list.